 Facing one of the best spin bowlers from the Australian cricket team, Shane Warne, with whom he eventually became good friends with.

 When he could not handle the pressure during his stint as the captain of the Indian cricket team.

 The fall and rise of the Indian cricket team after the “match fixing scandal”.

 The lowest point in his career where he considered retiring, after the disastrous 2007 world cup.

 Sachin was motivated by his brother Ajit and former West Indies player Sir Vivian Richards, after which he began to work hard.
 After 34, most players consider retiring, but for Sachin, it was the best period of his life where he broke several records including, the first player to get 200 in an international ODI match and the first player to get 100 centuries.

-The usage of A.R Rahman’s Vande Mataram is very effective when 2011 world cup final is shown with Dhoni’s iconic sixer.
+The usage of A.R Rahman’s Vande Mataram is very effective when the 2011 world cup final is shown with Dhoni’s iconic sixer.
 We see the montage of Sachin’s childhood yearning and his journey before showing the final match, making it effective altogether.
 The last 15 minutes of this documentary will surely move you to tears, especially if you followed Sachin till his retirement.
 I watched his farewell speech live but it is more emotional to watch it in this documentary as the film shows his career throughout.
-Watching this documentary is an experience and the team did a great job while not only showing Sachin’s life but also the events which took place during the years of India-Pakistan war tensions, the assassination of Rajiv Gandhi etc.
+Watching this documentary is an experience and the team did a great job while not only showing Sachin’s life but also the events which took place during those years such as India-Pakistan war tensions, the assassination of Rajiv Gandhi etc.